What Do Programmers Wear to Work?

 Business casual is no longer a given, but it’s still common.
-So take a look around when you’re interviewing to get a feel for how people will expect you to dress.
+So, take a look around when you’re interviewing to get a feel for how people will expect you to dress.

-What About Casual Dress?
+3. What About Casual Dress?

-Generally, in an office environment, this means jeans, and maybe t-shirts or, at least, regular shirts.
+Generally, in an office environment, this means jeans, and maybe T-shirts or, at least, regular shirts.
 The specifics might vary a bit, but you can bank on jeans (and on not wearing shorts, ripped pants, bathing suits, or anything super crazy).

 I would say that, in this day and age, a casual-style dress is about as common as business casual.
 You’ll find a lot of firms that are fine with you wearing jeans and a sweatshirt.
 And I don’t just mean small companies or tech companies.
-I’ve consulted at banks, Fortune 100 companies, and other organizations that you’d expect to be more formal, but who are perfectly content to let employees wear jeans.
+I’ve consulted at banks, Fortune 100 companies, and other organizations that you’d expect to be more formal but who are perfectly content to let employees wear jeans.

 A big part of the reason for this is that a lot of small, upstart destination employers have gone casual in the last decade.
-So larger, traditional firms have followed suit in order to lure talent back into their doors.
+So, larger, traditional firms have followed suit in order to lure talent back into their doors.

 So many of the companies leading the casual dress charge are tech companies, founded by programmers and employing programmers.
-Look at Mark Zuckerburg as exhibit A. Facebook is a cool employer for programmers, and companies wanting to follow suit may emulate its policies.
+Look at Mark Zuckerburg or Steve Jobs as exhibit A. Facebook is a cool employer for programmers, and companies wanting to follow suit may emulate its policies.

 I’d say that casual dress is probably the most common case for programmers these days.

-Is There Something Less Casual Than Casual?
+4. Is There Something Less Casual Than Casual?
 Yup.

 If you thought we were done at casual, you’re wrong.
-In the casual section, I reigned things in a little.
+In the casual section, I reined things in a little.
 Sure, you can wear jeans and sweatshirts.
 But T-shirts?
 Maybe.
 Ripped jeans?
 Yikes, no.

 Well, at a super casual company, you can wear anything you like.
 I mean, within reason.
 Probably assuming it’s not profane.
 But I’ve heard super casual places with mottos like “our dress code is wear clothes.”
 Go work at a place like that, and you can come to work in sweatpants on cold days and in shorts and sandals on warm ones.